Amrit-Padda/Portfolio/README.md

 In order to speed up the process for the staff, I built a python script which uses Google's OCR API to read the scanned document, and sort it into the appropriate directory.
 The biggest challenge here was finding unique text on each document to sort by.

+## BitKye
+BitKye is a web application I developed which incorporates some blockchain technology, but mostly web development.
+The fundamental concept is that of a rotating savings and credit association, a fairly simple peer to peer lending schema.
+The application allows users to contribute to a pool and then recieve a payout when the pool satisfies a criteria.
+When users send a transaction to the BitKye address, an external API triggers a callback url which adds the transaction to a MySQL database hosted with the AWS RDS service.
+Eventually, once the pool is full the amount is sent back to the users according to predefined rules.

 ## SAE Data Acquisition System
 This ongoing project is to develop a data acquisition system for our offroad buggy.
 It is written in the Arduino language.
 A few interesting constraints and concerns with the project are as follows: